Universiteit Leiden

 Current Research

-Ubink’s research takes place within the context of the research program Effective Protection of Fundamental Rights in a Pluralist World.
+Ubink’s research takes place within the context of the research programme Effective Protection of Fundamental Rights in a Pluralist World.

 Teaching and Supervision

-Ubink teaches a variety of courses in Law, governance and development, all in English, in the LL.B and Law and Society Master of Leiden Law School, at Leiden University College, the Hague and at the African Studies Centre.
-Besides teaching, she supervises Masters and PhD students.
+Ubink teaches a variety of courses in Law, governance and development, all in English, in the LL.B. and Law and Society master's programme of Leiden Law School, at Leiden University College, The Hague and at the African Studies Centre.
+Besides teaching, she supervises master's and PhD students.

 • Faculteit Rechtsgeleerdheid